eclipse/epsilon-website/mkdocs/docs/doc/articles/hutn-basic/index.md

 ## Getting started

 To create a model with HUTN, we first need to define our metamodel.
-In this example, we\'ll use the Families metamodel shown below:
+In this example, we'll use the Families metamodel shown below:

 ![](families.png)